If you’re looking for natural relief for your pet, try CBD

 It’s often best to start with a dose in the middle of the range.
 Visible results usually occur within 30 minutes.
 If there is no change after an hour, offer a bit more CBD to get to the high end of the recommended range.
 For severe pain or anxiety, offer CBD approximately every 8 hours.
 For other uses, dose your pet with CBD once or twice a day.

-Which is the best CBD for my dog or cat – isolate, broad spectrum, or full spectrum?
+Which is the best CBD for my dog or cat – isolate or full spectrum?

 When choosing the best CBD for your pet, keep in mind that each type of CBD has its benefits.
 If you want maximum effectiveness and your pet isn’t picky, consider full-spectrum CBD products.
 They are the least refined and contain the greatest amount terpenes and cannabinoids – beneficial plant compounds that can work together with the CBD to create an entourage effect to increase effectiveness.
 Keep in mind that it does have a grassy flavor that may be off-putting to some pets.